 About 60 Degrees Adventure Charters

 60 degrees references the latitude of Seward, Alaska, where Captains Laura and Kenneth tied the knot and decided to build their visitor-focused excursions.
 Having grown up on boats, they both love the water and relish the experience of showing off Alaska’s beautiful coves and rugged shoreline with others.

-Captain Kenneth arrived in Alaska at 13, and started working charter boats just two years later.
+Captain Kenneth arrived in Alaska at 13 and started working charter boats just two years later.
 His long experience on the water may have something to do with his quick sense of humor, and you’ll soon be laughing at his many quips and jokes.
-Kenneth is just as likely as Laura to take the driver’s seat or the chef’s station, so you’ll see both members of this dynamic team taking on multiple roles.

 Beyond the conversation, jokes, camaraderie, and good food, your captains consider your safety their highest priority.
 Laura holds a Coast Guard OUPV Captain's License and is also a PADI divemaster, a marine safety instructor with the Alaska Marine Safety Education Association (AMSEA), and a Red Cross first aid/CPR instructor.
 Kenneth holds a Coast Guard OUPV Captain's License and is also a PADI divemaster and a marine safety instructor with the Alaska Marine Safety Education Association (AMSEA).